dschuuls/bitcoin-block-explorer/README.md

-# Bitcoin Blockchain Explorer
+# Bitcoin Block Explorer

-This is a simple Bitcoin Blockchain Explorer.
+This is a simple Bitcoin Block Explorer.
 The project consists of two parts, a backend and a frontend, each in a subfolder of the same name.

 ![](screenshot.png)